-Step 2: Individual therapy + Skills Generalization/Executive Function Group: Young adults who have completed the skills training portion of Steps will meet for two groups per week aimed at increasing DBT skills generalization and improving executive function, Tuesday/Thursday, 1-3 pm.
-Young adults will work on their specific, measurable goals throughout Step 2.
+SAGE 2: Individual therapy + Skills Generalization/Executive Function Group: Young adults who have completed the skills training portion of SAGE will meet for two groups per week aimed at increasing DBT skills generalization and improving executive function, Tuesday/Thursday, 1-3 pm.
+Young adults will work on their specific, measurable goals throughout SAGE 2.
 Minimum commitment to skills generalization group is six weeks.
 After six weeks, young adults have the option of decreasing skills generalization to one group per week.
 Individual sessions to be scheduled weekly.

-Coordinating Parent Program: Parents are encouraged to join the Parent of Young Adult Group to learn skills and find a cohort.
+Coordinating Parent Program: Parents' modified DBT skills training course is aimed at increasing parents' effective responses to their young adults and at increasing the parents' own ability to regulate their emotions.
+Parents in this group often express the value of finding support from their cohort.
 Current program is 14 weeks with new entries at the half point.
-Parent of Young Adult Graduate Group to be offered bi-monthly for ongoing support/generalization/review of skills.
 Parent management training, couples therapy, or individual therapy for parents may be recommended on a case-by-case basis for an additional fee.
 Parent coaching will be provided by the parent management therapist or individual therapist.

-Criteria for Participation: Accepted participants will meet the following criteria: age 18-26, high school graduate, primary diagnosis of mood or anxiety disorder.
+Accepted participants are generally ages 18-26, high school graduates, with a primary diagnosis of mood or anxiety disorder.
 Participants may experience suicidal ideation and/or engage in self-injurious behaviors, however, they have no intent to commit suicide and are willing to seek assistance during times of stress.
 Exclusionary criteria: primary diagnosis of substance abuse, severe cognitive limitations, or violent behavior.
 Patients may be referred from a variety of sources, including current CBC therapists, inpatient settings, partial hospital settings, outpatient therapy and psychopharmacological providers, medical providers, college counseling departments, themselves or their families.
-Participants will make their own transportation and parking arrangements.
+Participants will need internet access in a quiet and confidential space as well as access to a phone.
 They will need to seek psychopharmacological and medical support independently.

-Stipulations: we require consent to reach out to a parent in case of emergency.
-We will follow up with families in cases when participants have significant difficulties rousing themselves to attend program.
+Stipulations: we require consent to reach out to parent in case of emergency.
+We will follow up with families cases when participants have significant difficulties rousing themselves to attend program.

-Admissions Procedures: Interested participants should contact Dr. Michelle Greenberg to schedule an intake assessment with Dr. Suzanne Davino or another Steps team member.
-Intake assessments may be waived and orienation to Steps may be integrated into regular sessions in cases where a participant has begun individual therapy with a CBC provider.
+Interested participants should contact Dr. Michelle Greenberg to schedule an intake assessment with Dr. Suzanne Davino or another SAGE team member.
+Intake assessments may be waived and orientation to SAGE may be integrated into regular sessions in cases where a participant has begun individual therapy with a CBC provider.